 LEARNING THE CYCLING RULES OF THE ROAD IN COPENHAGEN

-There are more bikes than Copenhageners here.
+There are more bikes than locals in Copenhagen.
 Many people don’t even own a car.
 Oh yeah, that’s us.
-(No need to point out, those of you who know us, about the two vehicles we left out to pasture back in Oregon, that’s another story.)
-But in Copenhagen, we ride bikes.
-(Or busses and trains, but today I’m talking about bikes.)
+But in Denmark, we ride bikes.
+(Or busses and trains – but today I’m talking about life on two wheels.)

-Copenhagen has roads for bikes.
-It’s top status as most bike culture-fied city is usually neck and neck with the likes of Amsterdam.
-And while we are home to the iconic Christiania cargo bikes, they have those bakfiets, which you know are really quite similarly huge and seemingly unwieldy.
+The Danish capital has roads for bikes.
+Its top status as most bike culture-fied city is usually running neck and neck with the Dutch capital Amsterdam.
+And while Copenhagen is home to those iconic Christiania cargo bikes, in The Netherlands, they have “bakfiets,” which are really quite similarly huge and seemingly unwieldy.
 We didn’t invest in one of those.
 And what an investment it is.
 But I digress.

 Ding!
 Ding!
-Now.
-To exist on the bike roads of Copenhagen’s streets there are rules of engagement that one must follow to survive.
-Survive?
-That sounds a little intense, you might be thinking.
-But seriously on a nice day (or a rainy day or a snowy day for that matter) when it is rush hour in the city – you have to know what you are doing on those bike paths.
-I don’t think it’s a matter of life and death – but sometimes it feels like it!
+To exist on the bike lanes of Copenhagen’s streets there are certain rules of engagement that one must follow to survive.
+Survive, you say?
+That sounds a bit intense, you might be thinking.
+But seriously on a nice day (or a rainy day or a snowy day for that matter) when it is rush hour in the city – you kind of have to know what you are doing on those bike paths.
+Maybe it’s not truly a matter of life or death – but sometimes the stress is real.

 First off, you have to know the proper hand signals.
-And they aren’t the same hand signals as I always forgot in the States.
+And they aren’t the same hand signals that I always forgot in the States.
 Basically – it’s just a hand up (90-degree angle) to signal you are stopping or a point in the direction you are wanting to turn.
 (See here for some good visuals.)
 If you forget and just turn – you will be viscerally notified that you forgot.
-“Har du brække din arm?!”
-Did you break your arm?! may echo from the car window behind you!
+“Brækkede du din arm?!”
+Did you break your arm?! may echo from the car window behind you.
 Not that we’ve ever heard that.
 Or maybe we have and our Danish wasn’t good enough to know yet?!
-But, unless we are really processing something and truly not paying attention, we’ve all gotten pretty good at the essential notification of our bikerly directions.
+But, unless we are really processing something and truly not paying attention, we’ve all gotten pretty good at the essential notifications for our bikerly directions.

 Besides signaling, there are requisite courtesies of speed as well.
 If you are just out for a leisurely toodle – say towards your favorite øl bar to meet friends or to take the kids to get some ice cream (please go to Østerberg Ice Cream – it is amazing!) or just to enjoy the sunshine – then stay to the right please.
-Like lanes on the freeway, slower traffic on the bike lanes should stay to the right (unless you are in the UK or Australia and then I don’t know which side they bike on).
+Like lanes on the freeway, slower traffic on the bike lanes should sway right (unless you are in the UK or Australia and then I don’t know which side you bike on).

 But the majority of Copenhageners bike in normal street clothes.
 They bike in suits.
 Ready for work as soon as they park their ride.
 They bike in heels.
-They bike in furs in the winter.
+They bike in furs come winter.
 They bike in dresses.
 They bike in cute lacy shorts and sparkly tennis shoes.
-They bike in skinny jeans and black blazers with clunky bright white Adidas Originals.
+They bike in skinny jeans and black blazers with clunky bright white Adidas Originals trainers.
 I bike in my new Swedish clogs.
-(They’re so cute!)
+(They are so, so cute!)
 But what you wear really doesn’t determine which side of the bike lane you should adhere to.
 Speed matters.
 Stay to the right unless you are trying to pass.

 Ok.
-So you have your bell.
-You are approaching a biker who is presenting a determinedly slower pace than yours.
+So.
+You have your bell.
+You are carefully approaching a biker who is presenting a determinedly slower current pace than yours.
 What do you do?
-You lightly flick your bell and effect a pleasant “ding” sound and nicely notify the person ahead of you that you will be passing ON THEIR LEFT.
+You lightly flick your bell and effect a pleasant “ding” sound to nicely notify the person ahead of you that you will be passing them.
+ON THEIR LEFT.
 I have spoken about the standard of Danish decorum before and in most cases, it creates a harmonious carriage of the day.
 Even in a busy commuting bike lane.

-And maybe this woman we met on the bike lane today wasn’t Danish.
+While maybe, just maybe, this woman we met on the bike lane today wasn’t Danish.
 It’s possible.
 But I think she knew what she was doing.
 And you know – every culture has bad eggs and even every good egg has an occasional bad day.
 But seriously – there are nice “dings” and there are aggressive DINGS.
 It was almost as if she was biking in ALL CAPS.
 Do you know what I mean?
 I may have to get my kids to demonstrate for a recording.
 But there is a clear distinction.
 One sound – quite charming and delightful.
-The other – jarring, shocking and downright pointed and mean.
+The other – jarring and shocking; downright pointed and mean.
 You should have seen the look on my daughter’s face.
 Did you hear that DING DING DING DING DING DING!!!!?!!

 It is such freedom to jump on my bike.
 At first, I had to use my middle son’s bike as it was shorter and easier to get on and off.
 But I’ve graduated on to my own bike, which I hadn’t been able to ride – A) because it took four months to arrive via our very slow crate from Oregon and B) when it did arrive I was still on crutches.
 But now I’m not.
 And it’s great.
 It doesn’t creak and it doesn’t squeak and it has good breaks and it shifts nicely and it is lovely.
 Really, really lovely.
 Especially on a day like today.
 I biked the children to school and back.
 I biked to my husband’s office for lunch and back.
 I biked BACK to the children’s school AND back.
 Glorious.

 So in the middle of my ‘ahhhh, this such a lovely part of this life lived abroad” reverie – watching and impressed by my daughter’s growing skills and confidence on the Copenhagen bikeways – did one aggressive bike-dinger come in and bust up the fun.
-Luckily there were just too many people moving in one direction to put our hand up and safely stop to answer my daughter’s questioning glances and we proceeded home well behind ALL CAPS BIKER LADY.
-And while I hope that her take away food made it home hot and safe, I too hope that her day gets better.
+Luckily there were just too many people moving in one direction to put our hand up and safely stop to answer my daughter’s questioning glances and we proceeded home.
+Well behind ALL CAPS BIKER LADY.
+And while I hope that her take-away food made it home hot and safe, I too hope that her day gets better.
 Or that tomorrow is another day for her.
 I will forgive her this afternoon as she provided good fodder for writing and I will try to remember to always ding politely.
 Breathe.
 In.
 Out.
 Repeat.
 Cheers from Denmark.
 DING!!!